 This is truly frightening.
 Because we've skipped several necessary steps based on bad rhetoric and bad rhetoric alone to place women's reproductive rights under the control of the state, thereby placing ownership of her reproductive capabilities and organs under the state via legislation that denies her any choice in the matter.

 If it sounds awfully a lot like ownership over a human being -- or more accurately over a part of them -- it's because it is.
-And that's not a legal president I think we should be setting in the year 2019.
+And that's not a legal precedent I think we should be setting in the year 2019.